TedMichalik/DC1/README.md

 protocol = SMB3
 usershare max shares = 0
 ```
-Use the Samba created Kerberos configuration file for your DC, enable the correct Samba services (Done with CopyFiles2):
+Use the Samba created Kerberos configuration file for your DC, enable the correct Samba services (Done with CopyFiles):
 ```
 cp /var/lib/samba/private/krb5.conf /etc/
 systemctl unmask samba-ad-dc
 systemctl start samba-ad-dc
 systemctl enable samba-ad-dc
 ```
-Copy script to cron.hourly that sets RFC2307 attributes in the SAMBA AD DC and run it (Done with CopyFiles2):
+Copy script to cron.hourly that sets RFC2307 attributes in the SAMBA AD DC and run it (Done with CopyFiles):
 ```
 cp /root/DC1/RFC2307 /etc/cron.hourly/
 /etc/cron.hourly/RFC2307
 ```
-Fix permissions for the domain on sysvol (Done with CopyFiles2):
+Fix permissions for the domain on sysvol (Done with CopyFiles):
 ```
 chown 10500:10512 -R /var/lib/samba/sysvol/samdom.example.com/
 ```
-Replace the dns-nameservers line in **/etc/network/interfaces** with this (Done with CopyFiles2):
+Replace the dns-nameservers line in **/etc/network/interfaces** with this (Done with CopyFiles):
 ```
 dns-nameservers 10.0.2.5
 ```
-Configure Chrony (Done with CopyFiles2)
+Configure Chrony (Done with CopyFiles)

-Add these two lines in the **/etc/chrony/chrony.conf** file (Done with CopyFiles2):
+Add these two lines in the **/etc/chrony/chrony.conf** file (Done with CopyFiles):
 ```
 allow 0.0.0.0/0
 ntpsigndsocket  /var/lib/samba/ntp_signd
 ```
-Create the **ntp_signed** directory (Done with CopyFiles2):
+Create the **ntp_signed** directory (Done with CopyFiles):
 ```
 mkdir /var/lib/samba/ntp_signd/
 chown root:_chrony /var/lib/samba/ntp_signd/
 chmod 750 /var/lib/samba/ntp_signd/
 ```
-Give sudo access to members of “domain admins” (Done with CopyFiles2):
+Give sudo access to members of “domain admins” (Done with CopyFiles):
 ```
 echo "%SAMDOM\\domain\ admins ALL=(ALL) ALL" > /etc/sudoers.d/SAMDOM
 chmod 0440 /etc/sudoers.d/SAMDOM
 ```
-Configure the DHCP Service (Done with CopyFiles2):
+Configure the DHCP Service (Done with CopyFiles):

 Just use IPv4 on the NatNetwork with these edits to the /etc/default/isc-dhcp-server configuration file:
 ```